Brad Hutto: Utility companies

 Hutto has been criticized for his closeness to utility companies.
 In January 2018, it was revealed that Hutto attended lavish "appreciation dinners" hosted by SCANA and other utility companies in the years surrounding the Nukegate scandal.
 On March 27, 2018, Governor McMaster released thousands of pages of email communications of state-run utility lobbyists, some of which indicated they saw Hutto as a target for manipulation during legislative debates about whether to sell Santee Cooper.
 In June 2018, Hutto was one of two Senators opposing bills to cut utility costs decrying them unconstitutional.
 In January 2021, Hutto opposed the sale of Santee Cooper to a private entity.

 Victim blaming

 In 2018 and 2019, Hutto served as the defense attorney of 19-year old Bowen Turner who was accused of raping three different girls.
 During this defense case, victims allege they were stalked and monitored, and Hutto is reported to have emphasized a victim "didn't say no," despite her defensive scars.
 One of Turners alleged-victims would commit suicide in 2021 after years of harassment and bullying related to the case.
-Turner's well-connected father and his reduced sentences lead some to allege a sweetheart deal had taken place, and family members of alleged-victims called it another example of the good old boys network of South Carolina protecting their own.
+Turner's well-connected father and his reduced sentences lead some to allege a sweetheart deal had taken place, and family members of victims called it another example of the good old boys network of South Carolina protecting their own.
 Critics suggest Hutto's behavior is similarly reflected in how he legislates around sexual assault victims and how he responds to victims' rights advocates.